-From Wollongong to Barcelona: 7 surprising places Super League games have been played
+Super League is heading to Las Vegas: 7 surprising places games have been played before

-Hull KR have announced a pre-season friendly in Amsterdam with Championship outfit York for next year, and that got us thinking about the times rugby league has attempted to broaden its horizons in the past.
+It’s been confirmed that Wigan Warriors and Warrington Wolves will square off in Las Vegas in 2025, and that got us thinking about the times rugby league has attempted to broaden its horizons in the past.

 Of course, there have been too many to name.
 Games have popped up in unfamiliar venues on many, many an occasion.

-Each year, we see Magic Weekend held, and this year will see the sixth different venue for that event in Elland Road – following on from the Millennium Stadium, Murrayfield, the Etihad Stadium, St James’ Park & Anfield.
+Each year, we see Magic Weekend held, and next month we will see the sixth different venue for that event in the shape of Elland Road – following on from the Millennium Stadium, Murrayfield, the Etihad Stadium, St James’ Park & Anfield.

 Back in 2022, we also saw the Challenge Cup final switched from Wembley to the Tottenham Hotspur Stadium.